AIM SWAT Team

 The AIM SWAT Team is our muscle in the sometimes very physical fight against child sex trafficking.
 The mission of the AIM SWAT Team is to address human trafficking and sexual violence in Cambodia by working with local police to collect evidence, investigate crimes, arrest perpetrators and rescue victims from situations of violence and exploitation.

 Most notably, the AIM SWAT Team orchestrates raids with law enforcement to rescue underaged girls and women trafficked into the sex industry.
 The victims are provided comprehensive care at the AIM Restoration Home and their cases are handled by AIM’s legal team throughout the trial.
-Though the majority of cases include sex trafficking and sexual assault, the team also works on others involving labor trafficking and even organ trafficking.
-In 2016, the team successfully surpassed 40 raids on local brothels, and rescued more than 600 people, including 100 children!
+Though the majority of cases include sex trafficking and sexual assault, the team also works on others involving labor trafficking, baby trafficking and even organ trafficking.

 This team was created in 2014 after we faced numerous challenges with gathering evidence, mobilizing the local police, and physically rescuing girls from brothels.
 In some cases, corruption within the local police force would lead to brothel owners being tipped off before a raid was conducted.